Watts Gallery

 Dates for your diary:

-To celebrate Mary Watts’s 175th birthday anniversary, Watts Gallery is delighted to present Mary Watts: A Legacy Reimagined, an exhibition featuring the work of five artists that have previously worked at Watts Gallery as artists in residence and exhibitors.
-This exhibition demonstrates the artistic responses that emerged during each artist’s time at Watts Gallery, drawing on Mary’s enduring legacy of community-building, collaboration and creative empowerment.
+To celebrate Mary Watts’s 175th birthday anniversary, Watts Gallery is delighted to present Mary Watts: A Legacy Reimagined, an exhibition featuring the work of five artists who have previously worked at Watts Gallery as artists in residence and exhibitors.
+On display until Sunday 22 December.
+On display in the Artist in Residence Studio.

 Check the website for details of events and to book tickets: www.wattsgallery.org.uk